HealthCatalyst/SSIS/R Extensibility Instructions.md

 ## ML Model Script Verification

-Before installing the extensitibility points, it verify that the user R/Python scripts run on the desired machine.
-This building block approach avoids confusion later.
-Only then should a user set up the extensibility points.
+Before installing the extensitibility points, verify that the user's R/Python scripts run standalone on the desired machine.

+Due to the complexity of the extensibility process, **verifying this now avoids confusion later and reduces debugging time.** Only then should a user proceed to set up the extensibility points.

+### Things to Look For

+- Verify that the R/Python interpreter is installed correctly.
+- Verify that all needed libraries are installed, including healthcareai.

+### Suggested Verification Process

 1. Verify the R/Python scripts run on the ETL Server.
 Run them with one of the following options:
     1. an IDE such as **RStudio**, **RGUI**, **Pycharm**, **Spyder**, etc.